eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/3-Create-inner-classes-including-static-inner-class,-local-class,-nested-class,-and-anonymous-inner-class.md

     }
 }
 ````
 This example defines three variables named x, the member variable of the class Test, the member variable of the inner class Inner, and the parameter in the method m.
 The variable x defined as a parameter of the method shadows the variable of the inner class.
 So, when you use the variable x in the method m, it refers to the method parameter.
-To refer to the member variable of the inner class Inner, use the keyword this to represent the enclosing scope.To refer to member variables that enclose larger scopes, use the class name to which they belong.
+To refer to the member variable of the inner class Inner, use the keyword this to represent the enclosing scope.
+To refer to member variables that enclose larger scopes, use the class name to which they belong.
 The output of the example is:
 ````
 x = 5
 this.x = 1